knobs-dials/find-py-versions/README.md

 Just trying to understand this mess ...though of course that potentially includes understanding all project managers think about this too :)

+Uses `locate` to not have to scan your filesystem every time, so you may want to `updatedb` if you want it to be up to date

 ## Example output

 ```
 # find-py-versions
     3.8.10    venv or virtualenv      '/data/coding/envtests/venv'
     3.8.10    venv or virtualenv      '/data/coding/envtests/virtualenv'
+    3.8.10    venv or virtualenv      '/data/coding/LOOKAT/proj/.venv'
     3.8.10                 pyenv      '/root/.pyenv/versions/3.8.10'
     3.9.16                 pyenv      '/root/.pyenv/versions/3.9/envs/NAME'
     3.9.16                 pyenv      '/root/.pyenv/versions/3.9.16'